Deepa15prathap/flower-classification/README.md

 ### Final Remarks

-Pre-trained SOTA architectures can be used for image classification when there is a limited amount of training images available.
-This approach is called transfer learning.
-Using data augmentation as a regularization tool in fine-tuning SOTA architectures, test accuracies of over 90% can be achieved.
+Transfer learning of SOTA architectures can be used for image classification when there is a limited amount of training images available.
+By fine-tuning SOTA architectures and using data augmentation for regularization, test accuracies of over 90% can be achieved.